xeger/kos-ramp/README.md

-    run circ.             // circularize at nearest apsis run circ_alt(250000). // circularize to specific altitude of 250km
+    run circ.             // circularize at nearest apsis run circ_alt(250000). // circularize to specific altitude of 250km run approach.         // get close to target and stop run match.            // match velocity at closest approach to target

 Planning Burns by Hand
 ----------------------